diku-dk/futhark/docs/versus-other-languages.rst

 Futhark Compared to Other Functional Languages
 ==============================================

-This guide is intended to quickly get programmers familiar with other functional languages acquainted with Futhark.
+This guide is intended to quickly get programmers who are familiar with other functional languages acquainted with Futhark.

 Futhark is a simple language with a complex compiler.
 Functional programming is fundamentally well suited to